baseprime/rest-resource/README.md

 // Or you can globally override the client Resource.getClient = () => new CustomClient('http://some-api.com')

+// Or you can set the client manually Resource.setClient(new CustomClient('http://some-api.com'))
 ```

 ### JSON Web Tokens (JWT) and Authenticated Endpoints